mattlean/lean-js-app-starter/docs/configuration/nodemon.md

 ## Overview

-Each project may have a different set of [nodemon configuration files](https://github.com/remy/nodemon?tab=readme-ov-file#config-files), but they all fall into one of the following two categories:
+Every project may have a different mix of [nodemon configuration files](https://github.com/remy/nodemon?tab=readme-ov-file#config-files), but each file falls into one of the following two categories:

 ### 1. Configuration File Watch